awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

    }
    ```

-1. Open the AWS CLI and run the following command in the directory where you placed `mw-role-trust-policy.json` in order to create a Maintenance Window role called `mw-task-role`\.
+1. Open the AWS CLI and run the following command in the directory where you placed `mw-role-trust-policy.json` in order to create a maintenance window role called `mw-task-role`\.
 The command assigns the policy you created in the previous step to this role:

    ```
    aws iam create-role --role-name mw-task-role --assume-role-policy-document file://mw-role-trust-policy.json